By Sharon Aron Baron

-Failure to do so will result in termination of your volunteer position.
+Apply only if you publicly agree with how your officials run your city.
+Failure to do so will result in the termination of your volunteer position.

 Back in 2010, I wanted to make a difference and serve on a committee.
 The seat was for the Metropolitan Planning Committee’s (MPO) Community Involvement Roundtable (CIR).

-The Community Involvement Roundtable is a committee comprised of members of the public who are interested in participating in the transportation planning process here in Broward County.
-The members of the CIR represent a broad cross section of our population including members from our cities and community organizations.
-For over a year I represented Tamarac at the CIR meetings as the voice of public opinion on transportation issues.
-This seat had been open for some time and sitting members from other cities had been serving in their seats for many years and were very familiar with the workings of the MPO.
+The Community Involvement Roundtable is a committee comprised of public members who are interested in participating in the transportation planning process here in Broward County.
+The members of the CIR represent a broad cross-section of our population, including members from our cities and community organizations.
+For over a year, I represented Tamarac at the CIR meetings as the voice of public opinion on transportation issues.
+This seat had been open for some time.

-I found the meetings informative and got first hand knowledge of upcoming bikeways, road work, signal coordination, traffic studies in Tamarac and around Broward County.
-The Community Involvement Roundtable is also a great watchdog committee to see how state and county tax dollars go towards keeping our cities up.
+I found the meetings informative and got first-hand knowledge of upcoming bikeways, road work, signal coordination, traffic studies in Tamarac and around Broward County.
+The Community Involvement Roundtable is also an excellent watchdog committee to see how state and county tax dollars go towards keeping our cities up.

-My volunteer service as the Tamarac representative was going well, however I believe the nail in the coffin for my service was back in October of 2011, when I publicly disagreed with the city’s proposal to spend $3 million of our reserve funds to buy the Colony West Golf Course.
-I wrote about this on this blog which upset a few people at the city that were in favor of it, including Harry Dressler.
+My volunteer service as the Tamarac representative was going well; however, I believe the nail in the coffin for my service was back in October 2011 when I publicly disagreed with the city’s proposal to spend $3 million of our reserve funds to buy the Colony West Golf Course.
+I wrote about this on this blog, which upset a few people in the city who favored it, including Harry Dressler.

 In November, I received a letter from Dressler removing me from my volunteer position:

-It’s unfortunate that Commissioner Dressler has no need for anyone who disagrees with him or the city.
+Unfortunately, Commissioner Dressler does not want anyone who disagrees with him or the city.